Explore Our Affordable Courses

 What impact does Vote Bank Politics have on Indian Democracy?

-• Reduces the identity of a citizen- No self-respecting citizen wants to be seen only as a voter with a community stereotype.
+• Reduces the Identity of a Citizen: No self-respecting citizen wants to be seen only as a voter with a community stereotype.

-• Used as a market tool- where, a political party or leader sees the masses merely as voters, who are a tool to elect, re-elect or defeat the contestants during elections once in five years.
+• Used as a Market Tool: where, a political party or leader sees the masses merely as voters, who are a tool to elect, re-elect or defeat the contestants during elections once in five years.

-• Ignores voting based on performance- such as on promises, infrastructure, poverty alleviation, access to basic facilities among others for people of the constituency.
+• Ignores Voting based on Performance: such as on promises, infrastructure, poverty alleviation, access to basic facilities among others for people of the constituency.

-• Allures parties towards win-ability of candidates- as locally powerful individuals are approached by the political parties to mobilise voters of their caste/community.
-It has also led to the criminalization of politics.
+• Allures Parties towards Win-ability of Candidates: as locally powerful individuals are approached by the political parties to mobilise voters of their caste/community.

-• Voter Appeasement- through the use of freebies, pampering of segments using unjust means and creating a spiral of counter-appeasements by other political parties.
+• Voter Appeasement: through the use of freebies, pampering of segments using unjust means and creating a spiral of counter-appeasements by other political parties.

-• Could lead to bad economics- due to promises like loan waivers, freebies, income support schemes which have a huge burden on the financial discipline of the state exchequer.
+• Could lead to Bad Economics: due to promises like loan waivers, freebies, income support schemes which have a huge burden on the financial discipline of the state exchequer.

-• Halts the long-term vision for the nation- as the parties make tall promises to win the immediate elections.
-This does not allow the election discussion to focus on long term goals for the nation such as defence procurement, national security strategy, electoral reforms, environmental conservation.
+• This does not allow the election discussion to focus on long term goals for the nation such as defence procurement, national security strategy, electoral reforms, environmental conservation.

-• Creates fractures in the society- based on class, caste, creed, race, religion, region, language etc which leads to factionalism in the society.
+• Creates Fractures in the Society: based on class, caste, creed, race, religion, region, language etc which leads to factionalism in the society.

 Enroll now for UPSC Online Course